 What is Google’s Project Beacon and why did I receive one?

-Project Beacons are small Bluetooth enabled devices that businesses place near their entrance or in a central point in their establishment.
-These beacons provide accurate location information about objects or points of interest, giving Google insights related to user visits to stores.
+Project Beacons are small Bluetooth-enabled devices that businesses place near their entrance or in a central point in their establishment.
+These beacons provide accurate location information about objects or points of interest, giving Google insights related to user visits to stores and enabling proximity marketing.

 Google has started sending beacons to businesses that advertise with Google Adwords and have also enabled location extensions in that platform, meaning they must have their Adwords and Google My Business listings connected to qualify.
 Google has closed the request form for businesses to request beacons, but if you are eligible, just be patient, and one may show up when you least expect it!

 How to set up your Google beacon for better proximity marketing

 If your business has received a beacon, here’s how to get started.
 Simply:

 Setup for Project Beacon is incredibly easy.
 You take it out of the box, place it in a central location, and then access the form via the URL in the brochure to provide your access code (it’s printed on the mailing package).
 This process takes about five minutes, maybe a few more if you need a ladder to place it above your entrance.
 Once it’s out of the box, it is turned on and ready to go.
 Google expects the batteries to last a few years, so there shouldn’t be any maintenance required for the foreseeable future.

 How will Project Beacon affect your Google Business listings